 The Company sponsors a defined contribution retirement plan (the "Plan") as provided for under Section 401 of the Internal Revenue Code.
 All employees who are 18 years of age and older automatically participate in the Plan.
 Under the terms of the 401, the Company makes nonelective employer contributions to the Plan on behalf of plan participants in the amount equal to 4% of each participant's salary plus 4% of the excess of each participant's salary over the Social Security wage base.
 Each participant may elect to contribute a percentage of their eligible compensation into the Plan, subject to IRS limitations.
-The Company matches 100% of participant's salary.
-The Company's contributions totaled \$8,379,329 and \$8,004,023 for the years ended December 31, 2020 and 2019, respectively.
+The Company matches 100% of participant contributions to the Plan, up to a maximum matching contribution by the Company of 6% of the participant's salary.
+The Company's contributions totaled \$8,952,824 and \$8,379,329 for the years ended December 31, 2021 and 2020, respectively.